-Make an ecological choice for your wallet and buy warranty-repaired VMK20 headphones
+Make an ecological choice for your wallet and buy warranty-repaired VMK20 or VMK19 headphones

 We had a pretty tough year last year.
 Firstly, from the beginning of the year, the headphones didn't arrive from the factory on time due to a shortage of components.
 When they finally arrived last spring, a very large number of pairs had a faulty memory chip from the factory.

 This led to a negative spiral.
 At first, we just tried to replace the headphones quickly to keep customers happy, but that didn't work.
 We sent a truckload of new headsets, but because we didn't know the real cause of the problem, many of them were defective and customers were freaked out.